Actinodaphne

 Actinodaphne is an Asian genus of flowering plants in the laurel family (Lauraceae).
-It contains approximately 125 species of dioecious evergreen trees and shrubs.
+It contains approximately 125 species of trees and shrubs.

-Species range across tropical and subtropical regions of South Asia, Southeast Asia, southern China, Japan, New Guinea, Queensland, Solomon Islands, and Fiji.
+The genus ranges across tropical and subtropical regions of South Asia, Southeast Asia, southern China, Japan, New Guinea, Solomon Islands, and Fiji.
 There are 17 Chinese species, 13 of which are endemic.

 Description

-The trees are 3 to 25 m tall, with leaves usually clustered or nearly verticillate, rarely alternate or opposite, unlobed, pinninerved, and rarely triplinerved.
+Plants in this genus are evergreen trees or shrubs 3 to 25 m tall, with leaves usually clustered or nearly verticillate, rarely alternate or opposite, unlobed, pinninerved, and rarely triplinerved.

+They are dioecious, meaning that male and female flowers are borne on separate plants.
 The flowers are star-shaped, small, and greenish.
 The flowers are clustered or whorled and are unisexual.

 Umbels are solitary or clustered or arranged in a panicle or raceme; involucral bracts are imbricated and caducous.

 The perianth tube is short; perianth segments usually number six in two whorls of three each, nearly equal, and rarely persistent.
 The male flowers have fertile stamens usually 9 in three whorls of three each; filaments of the first and second whorls are eglandular, and of the third whorl are biglandular at the base; anthers are all introrse and four-celled; cells opening by lids; the rudimentary pistil is small or lacking.

 The female flowers has staminodes as many as stamens of male flowers; the ovary is superior; the stigma is shield-shaped or dilated.
 The fruit is a berry-like drupe seated on shallow or deep, cup-shaped or discoid, perianth tube.
 It has a small single seed dispersed mostly by birds.